-As the University of Georgia prepares to head to California for alumni receptions in San Francisco and Los Angeles in early June, we wanted to catch up with Bulldogs on the West Coast.
+In early June, the University of Georgia traveled to California for a series of alumni receptions in San Francisco and Los Angeles.
+While there, we caught up with some of our outstanding Bulldogs on the West Coast.
 Rachel Hundley, a member of the Class of 2005, moved to California after leaving a career in law, started a food truck and is now mayor of Sonoma, California.

 We spoke to Hundley about what led her to the University of Georgia and how her time as a Bulldog prepared her for an unexpected career in politics, and what advice she would give to the Class of 2017.